-For even the most experienced DIY homeowner, dealing with asbestos is one thing that is better left to professionals.
-Although asbestos was used widely until the 1970s, the material has a number of health hazards, and just touching it can be risky.
-However, that doesn't mean that you should ignore the asbestos in your home.
-Use this guide to get a better understanding of the costs involved with testing and removing asbestos from any property location.
+For even the most experienced DIYer, dealing with asbestos is better left to the pros.
+Although asbestos was used widely until the 1970s, the material has a number of health hazards and just touching it can be risky.
+However, that doesn't mean you should ignore the asbestos in your home.
+Use this guide to get a better understanding of the costs involved with testing and removing asbestos.

 National Test or Remove Asbestos Costs